You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • Current branch

-• Context percentage already consumed
+• Context window percentage used

-Tip 19 · Give Claude Lots of Context
+Tip 19 · Give Claude Lots of Context in Your Prompts

 • Set clear goals and success criteria

-• Name specific files, folders, and tools
+• Name specific files, folders, and tools it should use

 • Describe the before-and-after state you want

-Tip 20 · Just Ask Claude
+Tip 20 · When Stuck, Just Ask Claude

 Tip 21 · Use the Claude Code Guide Sub-Agent